MohammedAhmedZakiuddin/DB_PROJECT-1/README.md

 • Any stops made by a train before its final destination and their bookings are not considered.

 Part 1: ER Diagram
-1. Construct a clean and concise ER diagram for the RRS database.
-List your assumptions and clearly indicate the cardinality mappings.
+Constructing a clean and concise ER diagram for the RRS database.

 Part 2: SQL Queries